 Are you familiar with the term “body burden”?
 Body burden is the amount of a toxic substance, or toxic load, that builds up in the body over time.
-Over the past fifteen years, the CDC has tested over 10,000 people in an attempt to determine their “toxic load.”
+Over the past fifteen years, the CDC has tested over 10,000 people in an attempt to determine their “toxic load”.
 The results identified hundreds of synthetic chemicals in their bloodstream, many of them present before birth.
 So, how did they get there?
 There are many pathways – the air we breathe, the water we drink, the food we eat, and the substances we come into contact with every day.
-In many circumstances, exposure is out of our control; however, there is one source we can do something about – the products we use on our bodies.
+In many circumstances, exposure is out of our control, however, there is one source we can do something about – the products we use on our bodies.

 You may have heard the statistic that “up to 60% of what you put on your skin gets absorbed directly into the bloodstream”.
-On the flip side, you also may have heard that the skin provides an impenetrable barrier, or, that the molecules in personal care products are too large to pass through the skin.
+On the flip side, you also may have heard that the skin provides an impenetrable barrier, or, that the molecules in personal care products are look large to pass through the skin.
 All of these assertions hold some degree of truth.

-One of the many functions of the skin is to act as a barrier to keep fluids and our internal organs in and to keep harmful elements, such as bacteria and UV radiation, out.
-The top layer of the epidermis, called the stratum corneum, is-a sheath like layer of dead skin cells and lipids, which, while effective at keeping a host of things out, may be bypassed by small molecules and chemicals designed to enhance product penetration, or where the barrier function of the skin is compromised.
+One of the many functions of the skin is to act as a barrier to keep fluids and our internal organs in, and to keep harmful elements, such as bacteria and UV radiation, out.
+The top layer of the epidermis, called the stratum corneum, is-a sheath like layer of dead skin cells and lipids, which, while effective at keeping a host of things out, may be bypassed by small molecules and chemicals designed to enhance product penetration, or where the barrier function of the skin has been compromised.

 In most countries, including the US, there are still no regulated and enforced guidelines for beauty products.
 At last count, less than 20% of the more than 10,000 ingredients found in personal care products have ever been tested for safety by cosmetic industry reviewers.
 Even products claiming to be “natural” or labeled “made with organic ingredients” can’t be presumed to be clean or safe because standards governing these claims still allow a host of untested ingredients to be included.
 What’s more, companies are under no legal obligation to report health problems from their products to the FDA, nor do regulators assess the safety of products before they hit the shelves.

-Generally speaking, chemicals can penetrate the skin in three ways:
+Generally speaking, Chemicals can penetrate the skin in three ways:

-1. Directly through cells, called intracellular
+- Directly through cells, called intracellular

 2.Between cells, called intercellular, or